FurkanCetin547/Proj/README.md

 ### 2. Feature Engineering
 - **Sentiment Scores**: Use models to generate sentiment scores (positive, negative, neutral) for each review.
-- **Time-Based Features**: Create features such as release year and decade to analyze trends over time.
 - **Genre-Based Features**: Encode genres as categorical variables for comparison.
 - **Box Office Normalization**: Normalize box office earnings for inflation to ensure fair comparisons across years.

 ### 3. Sentiment Analysis
 - **Sentiment Classification**: Use models to classify reviews as positive, negative, or neutral based on their text.
-- **Trend Analysis**: Analyze how sentiment scores change over time and across different genres.
+- **Genre-Based Sentiment Analysis**: Analyze how sentiment varies across different genres.
 - **Model Evaluation**: Check the accuracy of sentiment classification using labeled data to ensure reliable results.

 ### 4. Visualization
-- Create time series plots to show sentiment trends over time.
 - Use bar charts, box plots, and heatmaps to compare sentiment across genres.
-- Visualize relationships between sentiment and box office earnings or awards.
+- Visualize relationships between sentiment and box office earnings or awards within each genre.

 ---

-## Hyothesis
+## Hypothesis
-There is no significant difference in sentiment scores between different movie genres.
+There are significant differences in sentiment scores between different movie genres.

+---

 ## Findings
 The project aims to uncover the following insights:

-### Sentiment Trends Over Time
-- Are newer movies receiving more positive or negative reviews compared to older ones?
-- Are there specific years or decades where sentiment shifted significantly?

 ### Genre-Based Sentiment Analysis
 - Which genres receive the most positive or negative reviews?
 - Are certain genres more polarizing (e.g., horror, comedy)?
-- Do genre-specific trends align with broader cultural or societal changes?
+- How do specific genres align with broader cultural or societal changes?

 ### Additional Insights
-- Is there a correlation between box office earnings and sentiment scores?
+- Is there a correlation between box office earnings and sentiment scores within each genre?
-- Do award-winning movies receive more positive reviews?
+- Do award-winning movies within each genre receive more positive reviews?

 ---